dagster-io/dagster/examples/experimental/dagster-airlift/examples/tutorial-example/README.md

 We will first create a set of asset specs that correspond to the assets produced by these tasks.
 We will then annotate these asset specs so that Dagster can associate them with the Airflow tasks that produce them.

 The first and third tasks involve a single table each.
 We can manually construct specs for these two tasks.
-Dagster provides the `dag_defs` and `task_defs` utilities to annotate our asset specs with the tasks that produce them.
+Dagster provides the `assets_with_task_mappings` utility to annotate our asset specs with the tasks that produce them.
 Assets which are properly annotated will be materialized by the Airlift sensor once the corresponding task completes: These annotated specs are then provided to the `defs` argument to `build_defs_from_airflow_instance`.

 We will also create a set of dbt asset definitions for the `build_dbt_models` task.
-We can use the Dagster-supplied factory `dbt_defs` to generate these definitions using Dagster's dbt integration.
+We can use the `dagster-dbt`-supplied decorator `@dbt_assets` to generate these definitions using Dagster's dbt integration.

 First, you need to install the extra that has the dbt factory: